COVID-19: An exploration of consecutive systemic barriers to pathogen-related data sharing during a pandemic: Results

 \blockquote{I think they've managed to publish a few papers, but they're always kind of outdated because it takes so long for [governmental body] to say yes.
 And they weren't allowed to preprint them, so I know that that has been quite frustrating and would have been actually really important data to help shape how people talk about COVID-19 and adherence.}

 \paragraph{Data integration results in redistribution challenges} A recurring theme researchers reported was mixed-permissions datasets are hard to re-share.
-Data users are forced to choose whether to ignore restrictive datasets entirely, and use only open-permissioned datasets, or to integrate richer restricted data sets but have difficulty distributing their work.
-Mixed-permission data sets can either be redistributed with gaps, sharing only the open elements and making their research non-reproducible, or alternatively, data distributors may invest in time- and resource-heavy multi-tier access systems.
+Data users are forced to choose whether to ignore restrictive datasets entirely, and use only open-permissioned datasets, or to integrate richer restricted datasets but have difficulty distributing their work.
+Mixed-permission datasets can either be redistributed with gaps, sharing only the open elements and making their research non-reproducible, or alternatively, data distributors may invest in time- and resource-heavy multi-tier access systems.

 \paragraph{Sharing may be blocked due to data quality concerns} Whilst ensuring quality is unarguably important, over-strict rules can prevent even good quality data for being shared onwards.
 One participant reports that despite their data being suitable for BLAST, a popular computational biology analysis tool, their re-shared data was deemed "third-party" (i.e. less trustworthy), and wasn't stored in a way that permitted BLAST analysis: